-Natural disasters such as the past week’s flooding or the summer’s wildfires are typically unexpected, sudden, and overwhelming.
+Natural disasters such as the past year’s flooding or the summer’s wildfires are typically unexpected, sudden, and overwhelming.
 For many people, the destruction not only causes visible damage but also takes a huge emotional toll.
 It is common for people who have experienced a disaster to have strong emotional reactions.
 Understanding responses to distressing events can help you cope effectively with your feelings, thoughts, and behaviours and help you along the path to recovery.